 New America Foundation Political Reform Program – New America’s Political Reform program advocates for repairing the dysfunction of American democracy and restoring trust in government through ideas, fresh perspectives, experimentation, and an aspirational yet realistic vision of American democracy.

 New Politics – New Politics is a bipartisan organization helping bring a new generation of leadership to politics by helping promising servant leaders run for public office.
-It identifies top talent, help them build a winning campaign infrastructure, and provide mentorship and support throughout their campaigns.
+It identifies top talent, helps them build a winning campaign infrastructure, and provides mentorship and support throughout their campaigns.

 No Labels – No Labels is a social welfare advocacy organization dedicated to activating citizens and organizing leaders around a new politics of problem-solving.
 It cultivates a durable bipartisan bloc in Congress capable of pushing forward legislation and pushing back on the extremes on both sides.